-4 Questions to Ask a Pediatric Sleep Specialist
+4 Questions to Ask a Pediatric Sleep Team

 If you are looking for a good pediatric sleep specialist for your child, visit Koala® Center For Sleep & TMJ Disorders.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 When should a child see a sleep specialist?

 How do I know if my child has a sleep disorder?

 When our children are having sleeping problems, we naturally want to find the best solution as quickly as possible.
 One way to achieve this is to work with a pediatric sleep specialist, a doctor who has specialized training in treating children with sleep problems.
 They can help figure out the cause of the child’s sleep issues and come up with a treatment plan.
 They can also provide guidance and support to families seeking to improve sleep at home.

 Some children, especially those with developmental disorders, have long-term sleep issues that can affect their functioning, as well as their parents’ quality of life.
 There are many signs that indicate a child should see a sleep specialist, including:

 – Struggling to fall asleep

 – Struggling to stay asleep

 – Finding it harder to do regular activities